laizezhong/PakePlus/docs/guide/token.md

 All repositories: Required to fork the original template repository
 Actions: Used to execute GitHub Actions for packaging and compilation
 Administration: Required for forking repositories and file management
-Contents: Allows adding/deleting/modifying/searching files in the PakePlus repository
+Contents: Allows adding/deleting/modifying/searching files in the PackPlus repository
-Issues: Enables submitting compilation errors or other issues to PakePlus
+Issues: Enables submitting compilation errors or other issues to PackPlus
 Workflows: Used to compile and package your software
 ```